‘Good Samaritan’ praised for actions in Indiana mall shooting - NewsBreak

 Greenwood Mayor Mark Myers also issued a statement, calling the man’s actions heroic.

 “As of now, we do not know the shooter’s identity or motive.
 We do know that someone we are calling the ‘Good Samaritan’ was able to shoot the assailant and stop further bloodshed,” he said.
 “This person saved lives tonight.
-On behalf of the City of Greenwood, I am grateful for his quick action and heroism in this situation.”CDC says these 14 Washington state counties should wear masks indoors
+On behalf of the City of Greenwood, I am grateful for his quick action and heroism in this situation.”How often does a ‘good guy with a gun’ end an attack?

 Attorney General Todd Rokita also issued a statement, praising the man’s actions.